Pyroinv/asx-dividend-scraper/README.md

 # asx-dividend-scraper
-Scrapes dividends and forecasts future dividend cashflow
+Scrapes dividends from the ASX and forecasts future dividend cashflow